-The availability of day, evening, and hybrid (on campus and online) classes provides the flexibility and convenience students need to fulfill other responsibilities.
+This Elementary Education Bachelor’s (B.A.) program is available as day, evening, and hybrid (on campus and online) classes to provide the flexibility and convenience students need to fulfill other responsibilities.
 All classes are taught by faculty experts with practical experience in their fields.
-Many potential AU students successfully take and pass the College-Level Examination Program (CLEP) exams to earn credit towards their degree (contingent on a score of 50 or higher).
-Albizu University also awards credits towards this program for prior learning and practicum placement.
+Many potential AU students successfully take and pass the College-Level Examination Program (CLEP) exams to earn credit toward their degree (contingent on a score of 50 or higher).
+Albizu University also awards credits toward this program for prior learning and practicum placement.

-A maximum of 60 credits from a two-year or a four-year accredited institution may be transferred to the program, as long as the student has met the program’s grade point average (GPA) requirement and obtained a grade of “C” or above.
+A maximum of 60 credits from a two-year or a four-year accredited institution may be transferred to our Bachelor of Arts in Elementary Education program, as long as the student has met the program’s grade point average (GPA) requirement and obtained a grade of “C” or above.
 To meet graduation requirements, students must maintain a 2.5 GPA on a 4.0 scale.
 As graduates of the program, students receive ESOL Endorsement and the option to obtain the Reading Endorsement by completing two additional courses.

 Available in the following locations:MIA

-This bachelor’s program is designed to accommodate recent graduates, parents, and professionals with full-time jobs.
+Our elementary education bachelor’s (B.A.) program is designed to accommodate recent graduates, parents, and professionals with full-time jobs.
 Therefore, the program may be completed in three (3) to five (5) years.
 In extreme cases, a student may seek to obtain a maximum of two (2) additional years to complete the program.